Agriculture at Dordt

 There are many different opportunities within the agriculture program, including participating in hands-on labs, working at the Agriculture Stewardship Center (ASC), and internships available locally, nationally, and internationally.

-- Agriculture: for any of variety of agricultural careers.
+- General emphasis: for a variety of agricultural careers.

 - Animal science: for pre-veterinary programs, graduate school, and careers in livestock production or related services.

-- Ag missions: for working in agriculture on the mission field.
+- Missions: for working in agriculture on the mission field.

 - Biotechnology: for biotechnology-related areas, including research.